ttbilgin/nc2csv/README.md

     python nc2csv.py -i sample_data.nc -tr

-This command converts the `input_data.nc` file from netCDF to CSV format, using Turkish number formatting.
+This command converts the `sample_data.nc` file from netCDF to CSV format, using Turkish number formatting.
 The converted file name is sample_data_modified.csv and saved in the same folder.

 Notes
 -----